ferdium/ferdium-recipes/docs/integration.md

   1. Fork https://github.com/getferdi/recipes and clone it to your computer
   2. Copy your recipe files into `scripts/recipe_src`
   3. Open a terminal at `scripts/`
-  4. Run `yarn install` to install all dependencies
+  4. Run `npm install` to install all dependencies
-  5. Run `yarn package` to package your new recipe
+  5. Run `npm run package` to package your new recipe
   6. Create a PR to <https://github.com/getferdi/recipes> with your new changes